MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "The selected Power BI workspace needs premium capacity to work with this report.
 After the problem is fixed, try to reanalyze the report."

-This is the same issue as above, but the eror occured during process analysis.
-After ensuring that your workspace has premium capacity per the documentation link above, please reanalyze the report.
+This is the same as the previous issue, but the error occurred during process analysis.
+After ensuring that your workspace has premium capacity per [Premium capacity settings](/power-bi/collaborate-share/service-create-the-new-workspaces#premium-capacity-settings), reanalyze the report.